 Dublin Scioto wins if: Brandon Vertolli, Jackie Winchester and the Scioto supporting cast put up points.
 The Irish could choose to slow down the game and rely on its suffocating perimeter defense to make Mifflin uncomfortable.

 Mifflin wins if: The Punchers can force turnovers, get its transition game going, while getting consistent production from its entire lineup.
 While not having one go-to scorer, four players are scoring between 9.0 and 9.7 points per game for the Punchers, which can either be a gift or a curse in the tournament.
 Itika Wynn and Bahati Haralson need to be hot for Mifflin to take this one.

-Tag(s): Home Conferences Central Catholic League Columbus City League Ohio Capital Conference North South Buckeye Capital Cardinal Central Ohio Dublin Coffman Upper Arlington Westerville South Gahanna Lancaster Dublin Jerome Dublin Scioto Hilliard Darby Thomas Worthington Big Walnut Groveport Newark Mifflin West St. Charles
+Tag(s): Home Boys Leagues Central Catholic League Columbus City League Ohio Capital Conference North South Buckeye Capital Cardinal Central Ohio Dublin Coffman Upper Arlington Westerville South Gahanna Lancaster Dublin Jerome Dublin Scioto Hilliard Darby Thomas Worthington Big Walnut Groveport Madison Newark Mifflin West St. Charles